DMCA Policy

 Totally Fine Uses

-- Converting public domain content (copyright has expired)
+- Converting public domain content where the copyright has expired

-- Converting Creative Commons content (check the specific license)
+- Converting Creative Commons content (always check the specific license terms)

 - Personal backups of content you own

-- Educational fair use (within legal limits—this varies by country)
+- Educational fair use within legal limits (this varies significantly by country)

 Not Okay